tweekyone/dirs_and_files/README.md

-# Dirs and Files application
+# Dirs and Files application version 1.0

 ## Guidelines
 1. Clone this repository